Hectorban/Nodecg-react-typescript-template/README.md

 ```bash
 npm run postinstall -- --node
 ```

+**IMPORTANT** NodeCG runs smootly and faster with bun, but `npm install` it is necessary to execute it in nodecg (bundles can use `bun install`) because there is still and old dependency with json-schema directly installing from GitHub which does not have support yet in bun.sh (see [#82 of bun.sh issues](https://github.com/oven-sh/bun/issues/82))

 ## Add a dashboard
 1. Add the configuration in [`package.json`](https://www.nodecg.dev/docs/manifest#nodecggraphics).
 You can see how is added the current as example.